LARBologna/shape_registration/README.md

 The shape registration project is a ROS package used for accurate alignment of 3D CAD model onto an incomplete scene of a certain object which is fetched by RGB-D camera that attached on the robot in an indoor environment.

 This algorithm consists of two main modules:
-- Object Detection
-- Pose Estimation
+- Object Detection and Pose Estimation
 - Fine registration

 1) Object Detection: